Md-Mudassir/3d-model-auth/README.md

 3. The system will display the embedded artist information (name, email, website).
 4. You'll see whether the file is authentic and who created it.

-### **🎬 Video Authentication**
+### **🎬 Secure Video Authentication**

 #### **Create Authenticated Video**

 1. Navigate to the **Video Authentication** tab.
 2. Upload a video file and the signed `.obj` models used in that video.
+3. Choose your security level:
+   - **Secure Mode** (Recommended): Tamper-resistant protection with cryptographic integrity
+   - **Basic Mode**: Legacy compatibility mode (vulnerable to tampering)
-3. The system extracts signatures from the 3D models.
+4. The system extracts signatures from the 3D models.
-4. Click **Create Authenticated Video** to embed signatures into video metadata.
+5. Click **Create Authenticated Video** to embed signatures into video metadata.
-5. Download the authenticated video with embedded protection.
+6. Download the authenticated video with embedded protection.

 #### **Verify Authenticated Video**

 1. Upload an authenticated video file.
 2. Click **Verify Video Signatures** to check all embedded signatures.
+3. View verification results showing:
+   - Security level (Secure/Basic/None)
-3. View verification results showing which models are authentic and their artists.
+   - Which models are authentic and their artists
+   - Tamper detection alerts (if applicable)
 4. The system provides instant feedback without processing video frames.

+#### **POC Video Player**

+Use the included POC video player (`poc_player.py`) to:

+- Play authenticated videos with real-time verification
+- See security level indicators (🔒 Secure, ⚠️ Basic)
+- View detailed authentication information
+- Detect tampering attempts automatically

 ### **Blender Integration**